Spectris (OTCMKTS:SEPJY) Reaches New 1-Year High at $29.50

-Spectris plc (OTCMKTS:SEPJY) shares reached a new 52-week high during mid-day trading on Thursday .
-The stock traded as high as $29.50 and last traded at $29.50, with a volume of 0 shares traded.
+Spectris plc (OTCMKTS:SEPJY)’s stock price reached a new 52-week high during trading on Thursday .
+The stock traded as high as $29.50 and last traded at $29.50, with a volume of 0 shares changing hands.
 The stock had previously closed at $29.50.

-Several equities analysts have recently issued reports on SEPJY shares.
-HSBC raised Spectris from a “hold” rating to a “buy” rating in a research report on Monday, December 13th.
-Zacks Investment Research upgraded Spectris from a “hold” rating to a “buy” rating and set a $25.00 price objective for the company in a report on Tuesday, November 23rd.
+Several equities research analysts recently commented on the company.
+HSBC raised Spectris from a “hold” rating to a “buy” rating in a report on Monday, December 13th.
+Zacks Investment Research raised Spectris from a “hold” rating to a “buy” rating and set a $25.00 price target for the company in a report on Tuesday, November 23rd.

 Spectris plc manufactures and sells measuring instruments and controls worldwide.
 The company provides products and services, which enable customers to determine structure, composition, quantity, and quality of particles and materials during their research and product development processes, when assessing materials before production, or during the manufacturing process; various range of life science services; products for measurement and control of temperature, humidity, pressure, strain, force, flow, level, pH, and conductivity; and data acquisition, electric heating, and custom-engineered products.